wagiro/InfoSec-Black-Friday/README.md

-# InfoSec Black Friday Deals ~ "Honor of 0x90n" 2025 Edition
+# InfoSec Black Friday Deals ~ "In Honor of 0x90n" 2025 Edition

 ## This is a fork of 0x90n’s work.
 I hope he is doing well — therefore I am continuing his text here.